spryker/spryker-docs/docs/pbc/all/discount-management/manage-via-glue-api/manage-discounts-via-glue-api.md

     link: docs/scos/user/features/page.version/promotions-discounts-feature-overview.html
 ---

-The [Promotions](/docs/pbc/all/discount-management/discount-management.html) functionality enables sellers to provide a promotional item that the customers can add to their carts at a discounted price, or even for free.
-To be eligible for promotions, the purchase needs to fulfill certain discount conditions, for example the purchase amount exceeding a certain threshold.
+The [Promotions](/docs/pbc/all/discount-management/discount-management.html) functionality lets sellers provide a promotional item that the customers can add to their carts at a discounted price or even for free.
+To be eligible for promotions, the purchase must fulfill certain discount conditions—for example, the purchase amount exceeding a certain threshold.

 {% info_block infoBox "Info" %}

-For more details on how to create the discount conditions, see [Create discounts](/docs/pbc/all/discount-management/manage-in-the-back-office/create-discounts.html).
+For more details about how to create the discount conditions, see [Create discounts](/docs/pbc/all/discount-management/manage-in-the-back-office/create-discounts.html).

 {% endinfo_block %}

-In your development, the Promotions API will help you enable customers to redeem the benefits provided by promotions and check the correct order amount with the discount included.
+In your development, the Promotions API helps you enable customers to redeem the benefits provided by promotions and check the correct order amount with the discount included.

 ## Installation